dotBunny/GDX/.docfx/manual/getting-started.md

 ### Unity Package Manager
 Installing via the package manager system (UPM) in Unity will provide an immutable (unable to be modified) copy of the package inside of your project.

+> [!TIP]
-> There is two available methods available for this option, pick one!
+> There are two available UPM methods.
+You only need to pick one!

 #### UPM: Package Manager Window
 ![UPM Git](/images/manual/getting-started/upm-gdx-github.gif)